chriscremer/TPL/README.md

 ### What effects would this algorithm have?
 - If the demand for a player increases, their salary will increase.
 So if a GM wants to hold on to a in-demand player, they'll have to pay more for them.
 So it becomes harder for GMs to hog players.
 - If the demand for a player is low, their salary will decrease, which should increase the demand for them.
 The result is players being accurately valued.
-- If a player has a good, bad or misses a game, it doesn't necessarily affect what GMs think of them, so their salary doesn't necessary change.
+- If a player has a good, bad or misses a game, it doesn't necessarily affect what GMs think of them, so their salary doesn't necessarily change.
 Additionaly, there's no incentive to sandbag.